-The Academy is an excellent example of a small central-passage plan house of sophisticated Tidewater Federal-style architecture.
-It and its twin, Chicacoan Cottage, are in Heathsville.
+The Academy is an excellent example of a small central-passage-plan house of sophisticated Tidewater Federal-style architecture.
+It and its twin, Chicacoan Cottage, are in the Northumberland County seat’s Heathsville Historic District.
 They were originally part of the 694-acre tract known as Springfield, owned by John Heath, a founder of Phi Beta Kappa at the College of William and Mary.
-The Academy is laid in Flemish Bond on its façade and west elevation with the less prominent elevations laid in American Bond.
+The Academy is laid in Flemish-bond brick on its façade and west elevation with the less prominent elevations laid in American bond.
 The façade and north elevations feature a corbelled brick cornice.
 The one-and-one-half-story, gable-roofed building sits on an English basement.
 A smokehouse with similarly sophisticated brick construction has survived as part of the complex.

 VLR: Virginia Landmarks Register